Birth of Religions

 - Ancient preachers

-- In many ancient religions, preachers took care of the believers.
-These were priests in the early Abrahamic cults, Shahmans in central Asia and America, and the Brahmins in India.
-In most cases, these preachers lived on the goods that the believers sacrificed.
-The Bible exemplifies this, saying “You are to give the right thigh of your fellowship offerings to the priest as a contribution” [Bible / Leviticus 7].
-Obviously, these priests had an interest that the people continued doing this.
-In fact, they were probably the ones who wrote this passage in the first place 21.
-Thus, preachers had an interest that people continued believing.
-The same is true for the priests of ancient Egypt, who asked people to give sacrifices so that the River Nile would flood.
-Of course, the River Nile floods annually anyway.
+- In many ancient religions, some figureheads took on the care of believers, including priests in the Israelite cults, Shamans in central Asia and the Americas, and the Brahmins in India.
+In most cases, these preachers lived on the goods that the believers brought as sacrifice.
+The Bible exemplifies this, saying “You are to give the right thigh of your fellowship offerings to the priest as a contribution” [Bible: Leviticus 7].
+Obviously, these priests had an interest in people continuing to bring them offerings.
+In fact, it is possible that they were the ones who wrote this passage in the first place 59.
+The same goes for the Brahmins in Hinduism who lived mainly off the donations of the faithful 40, and the priests of ancient Egypt, who asked people to give sacrifices so that the Nile River would flood.
+Of course, the Nile floods annually anyway.

 It is easier to fool people than to convince them that they have been fooled.